Religious Discrimination: Know Your Rights

 In the last few years, religious discrimination in the workplace has been on the rise.
 Laws on religious discrimination are quite confusing and contradictory.
 For example, you can’t make employment decisions based on a person’s religion.
 On the other, you might have to take an employee’s religion into account when making certain workplace decisions.
-If you feel that you have been subjected to religious discrimination or harassment at work, contact your Los Angeles employment lawyer to explore your legal options.
+If you feel that you have been subjected to religious discrimination or harassment at work, contact your California employment lawyer to explore your legal options.

 Religious discrimination can take place in many ways.
 A few examples include: